Entrustment Tuition

 Service extends beyond Christian moral living; it is a commitment to contribute to the Kingdom of God with your life when you can, and however you can.
 Sattler students commit to pursue service within their home communities, organizations, or businesses to engage the problems of the world for the cause of Christ.

-Examples of Kingdom Service are those that purposely live the gospel in their role as a stay-at-home mother (Lois and Eunice), Bible translator, missional business owner, doctor, researcher, software developer, teacher, church planter, etc.
+Examples of Kingdom Service are those that purposely live the gospel in their role as a homemaker, Bible translator, missional business owner, doctor, researcher, software developer, teacher, church planter, etc.

 #2 Financial Gratitude

-Sattler students commit to give back to the institution as they are able during and after they complete their degree as they begin their professional careers or ministries.
+Sattler students commit to give back to the institution as they are able, during or after their degree.
 We call this “Give What You Can, When You Can.”
 This opportunity for generosity is also available to any community or organization that seeks to support the mission to not burden students and families with college debt.
-Students, families, churches, or other partnering groups will be encouraged to “Give It Forward” to allow students coming after to receive the same benefit.
+Students, families, churches, or other partnering groups are encouraged to “Give It Forward” to allow students coming after to receive the same benefit.

 Entrustment involves placing trust or confidence in someone by assigning them responsibility, with the expectation that they will handle it with care and integrity.